-With the end of August, most schools in the United States are back in session or will be soon.
-For many students, this means the days of barefoot summer are over and shoes are being forced upon them.
+At the end of August, most schools in the United States go back in session.
+For many students, this means the days of barefoot summer are over and footwear is being forced upon them.
 However, this doesn’t have to be the case.

 Most US schools require footwear for pupils, even very strict closed toe requirements for PE (Physical Education) classes.
 However, there is a growing trend that is starting to gain traction against this trend.
 As featured on the news page, a primary school in the UK is now having students remove shoes at the door, and they are finding it improves education.

-As a parent, you would maybe like to talk to your child’s school administration to ease the shoe rules and point to the health benefits.
+As a parent, you may need to talk to your child’s school administration to ease the shoe rules and point to the health benefits.
 It’s true that it’s difficult for one person to make a change, but not impossible.
 I recently communicated with a PE instructor in the UK that has seen a positive switch in his school.
-It is a secondary school for boys, ages 11-18, and is having a good education in foot health.
+It is a secondary school for boys, ages 11-18, and they are having a good education in foot health.

 A few students were asked a couple questions about how they like going to school with free feet.
 These are some of their responses: